Subject Access Requests

 You can authorise a solicitor acting on your behalf to make a SAR.
 We must have your written consent before releasing your medical records to your solicitors.
 The consent must cover the nature and extent of the information to be disclosed under the SAR (for example, past medical history), and who might have access to it as part of the legal proceedings.
 Where there is any doubt, we may contact you before disclosing the information.

-The practice may also contact you to let you know when your medical records are ready.
-If your solicitor is based within our area, then we may ask you to uplift them and deliver them to your solicitor.
-This is because we can no longer charge for copying and postage, so we would appreciate your help if you can do this, or alternatively ask your solicitor if they can uplift your medical records.
+The practice will contact you to let you know when your medical records are ready.
+If your solicitor is based within our area, then we will ask you to uplift them and deliver them to your solicitor.
+This is because we can no longer charge for copying and postage, so we would appreciate your help if you can do this.
+Alternatively ask your solicitor if they can uplift your medical records.

 1(5) Supplementary Information under SAR requests